There are two types of damages available in personal injury cases in Jacksonville, Florida:

 How Long Can I Claim Non-Economic Damages in Florida?

-The statute of limitations for standard personal injuries in Florida is four years from the date of the accident.
-If you want to recover non-economic damages after a personal injury, such as a dog bite, you need to sue the at-fault party before the fourth anniversary of the accident.
+The statute of limitations for standard personal injuries in Florida was recently updated.
+There is a four-year time limit for injuries sustained on or before 3/23/2023, and a two-year time limit for injuries sustained after that date.
+If you want to recover non-economic damages after a personal injury, such as a dog bite, you need to sue the at-fault party before the deadline passes.

 When someone else’s recklessness injures another person and results in death, the victim’s family has until the second anniversary of the incident to start pursuing economic and non-economic damages.